claesgill/azure_ml_workshop/local/README.md

 3. Expand **azureml-logs** and wait for **70_driver_log.txt** to show and click it when it does.
 In this log-file you watch all the outputs from the  training-script and verify that everything ran successfully.

 #### Hints :bulb:
-- Look for **3** todos
+- Look for **3** todos.
-- Check out the documentation for [Experiments](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.experiment.experiment?view=azure-ml-py)
+- Check out the documentation for [Experiments](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.experiment.experiment?view=azure-ml-py).
-- Learn more about [Estimators](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.estimator.estimator?view=azure-ml-py) in the documentation
+- Learn more about [Estimators](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.estimator.estimator?view=azure-ml-py) in the documentation.

 ## Register a trained model
 In the previous section you traind your model, and you may have noticed that your model got saved.
 However, it got saved in the container environment in Azure ML in witch don't make it available for further usage.
 In order to make the model available we can use the `Model` class, and more specifically the `register` method to upload our model to Azure.
 The good thing about registering a model to Azure, is that you can keep track of all your versions.
 This can be very usefull when you are testing different hyperparameters to get the best possible model.
 But enough talk, let's dive into the code.

-Fill in the todos in `train_char_rnn.py` located in the `model` folder.
+Fill in the todo in `train_char_rnn.py` located in the `model` folder.
 Run the `4_deploy_to_azure.py` script afterwards:
 ```sh
 python3 4_deploy_to_azure.py
 ```